agiannotti/InquirED-PT/README.md

 - Overall design and form validation could be elaborated on

+- Improved typing for change events when passing props to children components

 ###### To address this in the future, I intend to:

 - Leverage the benefits of using redux selectors

-- Utilize more component slices via redux toolkit
+- Utilize more state slices via redux toolkit

-- Further extraction and modularization of component API
+- Further extraction and modularization of components